LuizStefanuto/Titanic/README.md

 - Titanic data set available at https://www.kaggle.com/c/titanic/data

-- Goal is to predict if a passenger survived the sinking of the Titanic or not
+- Goal is to predict if a passenger survived the sinking of the Titanic

 - The "accuracy" is the percentage of passengers correctly predicted